Should You Be Using A Cruise Agent To Book Your Cruise?

 Of course, one of the most obvious reasons for using an agent is their expertise and their advice, particularly if you are new to cruise.

-Agents have lots of experience, they know the ships, they know the cruise lines, and they have worked with lots of people before finding out what really works for different types of travellers.
+Agents have lots of experience, they know the cruise lines, and they have worked with lots of people before finding out what really works for different types of travellers.
 So, you’re actually then buying a lot of expertise.
 Of course, there’s lots of research you can do yourself, but certainly if you’re new to cruise, I think that’s a really big plus.
-Also, if you’re thinking of changing cruise lines – perhaps you’ve been really loyal to a cruise line, but with everything that’s going on, you’re maybe looking at a different cruise line.
-Again, using an agent could be a really good way of helping you in the right direction.
+Also, if you’re thinking of changing cruise lines, again, using an agent could be a really good way of pointing you in the right direction.

 Linked to that, I like that most agents will give you some sort of checklist.

-They will point out to you whether you need visas or vaccinations, whether there are certain things you need to pack (or indeed some things you shouldn’t be packing because you’re going to a certain region).
-If you book direct with the cruise line, for example, they will give you standard documentation, but an agent is normally pretty good at giving you documentation plus pointing out the kind of things you really need to think about because they’re giving you much more of a service.
-If you’re heading to a new region or a new part of the world, with everything changing again, and new regulations and rules, having that advice and guidance will be a real big plus.
+They will point out to you whether you need visas or vaccinations.
+If you book direct with the cruise line, for example, they will give you standard documentation, but an agent is normally pretty good at giving you documentation, plus pointing out the kind of things you really need to think about.
+They’re giving you much more of a service.
+If you’re heading to a new region or a new part of the world, with new regulations and rules, having that advice and guidance will be a real big plus.

 Making you happy